mkaito/base16-builder/README.md

 Added changes on 2015-08-05 from @rti
 Added change on 2015-08-15 from @joedynamite
 Added change on 2015-08-15 from @idleberg
+Added changes on 2015-08-15 from @FroZnShiva

 # Base16 Builder
 Easily build color variations of Base16 with YAML scheme definitions and ERB templates.